achalddave/twitter_sentiment/README.md

 1) try running "sudo apt-get uninstall twitter" to remove the other python package that is called twitter

-2) run "git install submodule"
+2) run "git submodule update --init"